Foods with Omega 3

 Wild Oysters, Alaskan King Crab, Wild Mussels, Wild Pink Salmon, and Wild Chum Salmon

-Wild Halibut, Spiny Lobsters, Striped Bass, Wild Octopus, Wild Shrimp, and Fish Broth
+Wild Shrimp, Spiny Lobsters, Striped Bass, Wild Octopus, Wild Halibut, and Fish Broth

 Low in Omega 3 (EPA & DHA)